Kowsalya2929/Javascript-Interview-Questions/JS/Conditional Statements/IF-Statement.md

 //Output : Vowel
 ```

-3. Write a JS program using an if statement to check if a number is positive.
+**3. Write a JS program using an if statement to check if a number is positive.**

 ```js
 //Example 1